-Department of Justice: Capital Punishment, 2010 Figures
+Department of Justice: Capital punishment, 2010 statistical tables

 The 1976 Supreme Court decision Gregg v.
 Georgia overturned the federal moratorium against capital punishment enacted four years earlier, and the policy remains controversial 35 years later for a host of moral and legal reasons.
 A recent study, for example, noted how bias can still infect capital punishment cases, despite myriad legal safeguards and checks.